artelidiot/MDChat/README.md

 # MDChat

 ### Description
-MDChat is a chat management plugin for Spigot implementing [MineDown](https://github.com/Phoenix616/MineDown).
+MDChat is a chat management plugin for SpigotMC and Paper implementing [MineDown](https://github.com/Phoenix616/MineDown).
 It has a strong focus on simplicity, stability and performance.
 It is 100% free and open source, and always will be.
 Any and all contributions and feedback are welcome.